-“With Prime’s free one-day shipping I’m curious to see what’s going to happen to FBA fees in February,” says Laura Meyer, Founder and CEO, Envision Horizons.
-Historically, Amazon has updated their FBA fees that time of year.
+“With Prime’s free one-day shipping I’m curious to see what’s going to happen to FBA fees in February,” says Laura Meyer, Founder, and CEO, Envision Horizons.
+Historically, Amazon has updated its FBA fees at that time of year.

-But, what will Amazon do to subsidize these costs and level the playing field in the 2020?
+But, what will Amazon do to subsidize these costs and level the playing field in 2020?

-“Brands enrolled in FBA are eligible for their products to be delivered to customers in one-day in certain areas of the country.
-However, I feel FBA fees will increase as much as 25% and Amazon will place higher health metrics to keep top sellers in stock at their warehouses,” says Meyer.
+“Brands enrolled in FBA are eligible for one day delivery in certain areas of the country.
+However, I feel FBA fees will increase as by much as 25%.
+Amazon will place higher health metrics to keep top sellers in stock at their warehouses,” says Meyer.